-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of timber, mostly pitched and clad in original profiled concrete interlocking tiles.
-There are also three platform sections with felt coverings over part of the main roof, the rear dormer and part of the rear roof.
-The rear dormer has small plain concrete tile clad cheeks.
-No access was gained onto the roof.
-There are no access hatches into any of the roof spaces.
+The roof is pitched and clad in original clay tiles to front and to gable plus there is a felt covered platform section to the rear and over the rear extension.
+There is an access hatch in the bathroom ceiling leading into the roof space.
+No more than a head and shoulders inspection of the roof space was possible from the hatch.
+There is approximately 200mm fibreglass insulation quilt between the ceiling joists.